 It’s not overwhelming that the Covid-19 pandemic has changed our regular lifestyle.
 We are persistently relying on the tech world.
 From office meetings to socialization, everything is happening virtually.
 A virtual world is becoming a new world where millions of data are exchanged every moment.
 So, the question quickly arises how safe are you in the age of digital surveillance?
 Mainly when your everyday activities include dozens of mobile apps.

 For instance, when you google for any medicine or insurance, you will see dozens of advertisements from popular insurance plans the next minute.
 The apps running in the background of your mobile can do this trick.

-When you use a VPN service, you are encrypting the data and choosing not to share your private data with a third party.
-If you specify which VPN service provider to relay, we would suggest Symlex VPN.
-Websites that you visit will only see the servers and IP addresses of the Symlex VPN.
+When you use a VPN service, you encrypt the data and choosing not to share your private data with a third party.
+If you specify which VPN service provider to relay, we suggest Symlex VPN.
+Websites you visit will only see the servers and IP addresses of the Symlex VPN.
 By choosing Symlex VPN, you specify data security.

 Location Tracking and Data Collection: Who’s tracking U.S. consumers, how much control do they have over their location privacy, and what laws currently protect their consumer rights?
 (2019, May 19).
 Retrieved on August 10, 2020, from; https://www.consumer-action.org/downloads/Location_Data_Report_5-19.pdf.